marcupan/keenOn-card-translate/README.md

 - **Python**: Primary programming language for the service.
 - **gRPC**: Protocol for communicating with the central API.
 - **Docker**: Containerized for deployment consistency.

+---

+> **Note:** This project is not production-ready but is intended as a demonstration of my learning progress in backend development.